Thanks for stopping by! Please, have a cookie. And don’t worry about the vase.

-My logo says Living the Rocky Life because my husband, daughter, and I live in the Canadian Rocky Mountains.
+My logo says Living the Rocky Life because my husband, two daughters, and I live in the Canadian Rocky Mountains.
 Born, raised, and only occasionally venture out (flatlands spook me).

 My blog is about trying to live the richest life possible on a single income.
 We do that by not spending money on things that are merely luxuries while also doing our best to make everything we can (because it’s often better and cheaper).

 You may find quite a wide range of topics, with some seemingly completely random.
 Thus why I suggested a chair; you may find yourself reading about something you hadn’t previously known you were interested in.

 Enjoy and let the flow take you!

 You’re still reading this?
 Are you not sure where to start?

 If you’re not here for me personally (don’t worry, no offense taken), then maybe you’d like to read about driving?
 I love to drive and writing about it was one of the first things that made me want to start a blog.

 Or maybe you’re a mom, or mom-to-be.
 My breastfeeding struggle is a good place to start since besides pregnancy and birth, it’s pretty much the beginning of being a mom, even if you choose not to do it (you’ve still got to deal with those full milk bags, right?).
 Or my First Birth Story tells the tale of an induced first-time labour.

 You can check out some of the things I’ve made on my sewing machine, like crib bumper covers, a stuffed seahorse, or a rifle/shotgun carry bag (a favourite of my husband’s (or should I say favorite, since he’s American?
 There I go, trying to be the stereotypically polite Canadian.